Skip to content

 Knowing this, IKEA introduced a sustainability program where they buy back your gently used store-brand furniture for as much as half the original buying price.

-Unilever Bumps Up Goal to Cut Factory-to-Shelf Food Waste in Half
+Unilever works to Cut Factory-to-Shelf Food Waste in Half

 Recognizing that the food industry is responsible for 26% of worldwide greenhouse gas emissions, CPG giant Unilever is taking action in its food biz.
-Initially planned for 2030, Unilever bumped up its commitment to cut factory-to-shelf food waste in half by five years.
+Initially planned for 2030, Unilever bumped up its commitment to cut factory-to-shelf food waste in half by five years to 2025.

 From upcycling ice cream (re-melting ice cream lost in production into its German ice cream product Cremissimo) to encouraging consumers to whip up something with Hellmann's mayo before it goes bad, the company is weaving extended producer responsibility and aggressive sustainability targets into a successful business model.